Fire Retardant

 Simons Poplar Populus simonii

-Non suckering Chinese poplar, tall and narrow whilst young but broadens with age into a tidy and charming tree.
+10 to 13m exceptionally up to 20m.* Non suckering Chinese poplar, tall and narrow whilst young but broadens with age into a tidy and charming tree with pendulous branching.
+Glossy dark green diamond shaped leaves with silver underside.
 Demands a moist position to look good in our climate.
-Up to 13m
+See more →

 Purple Leaved Cherry Plum